ptaconet/modisfast/README.md

   - **Fastening the data import phase**, especially for long time series analysis.

-Apart from these performance considerations, ethical considerations have driven the development of this package :
+Apart from these performance aspects, ethical considerations have driven the development of this package :

   - **Facilitating the access to Earth science data in places of the World where internet connections is slow or expensive** : Earth